 5. Texture

-Textures are all about how surfaces feel to the touch.
-In the physical world, we can touch the subject, e.g., a flower, and feel the texture of its petals — smooth, thin, and veined.
-In design, we can simulate a tactile feeling with visual patterns, lines, and color — the better the texture is, the easier it is to imagine how it would feel.
+Textures are about how surfaces feel to the touch.
+In the physical world you can touch a flower and feel the texture of its petals: smooth, thin, and veined.
+In design you simulate that tactile feeling with visual patterns, lines, and color.
+The better the texture, the easier it is to imagine how it would feel.

 The purpose of texture